 Report on line 16, column (a), the amount of earned premiums included in Part I, line 11.
-Include on line 16, column (d), the amount of earned premiums included on Form 1120-PC, Schedule A, line 35.
+Include on line 16, column (d), the amount of earned premiums included on Form 1120-PC, Schedule A, line 35 (or Schedule B, line 19, if applicable).
 Complete columns (b) and (c), as appropriate.
-Attach a detailed schedule separately stating amounts included on line 16 attributable to the change in (1) advance premiums (2) earned but unbilled premiums (3) retrospective premium accruals (4) unearned premiums, and (5) other premium accounts.
+Attach a detailed schedule separately stating amounts included on line 16 attributable to the change in (1) advanced premiums, (2) earned but unbilled premiums, (3) retrospective premium accruals, (4) unearned premiums, and (5) other premium accounts.